SLASH2NL/bolcom/README.md

 # OpenAPIClient-php

-The bol.com API for Retailers.
+The bol.com API for retailers.

 ## Installation & Usage